-Class hours: 1 lecture and 2 direct method Prereq: Audition and approval of instructor Comments: May be repeated any number of times for credit.
+Credits: 2 Class hours: 1 lecture and 2 direct method Prereq: Audition and approval of instructor Comments: May be repeated any number of times for credit.
 Description: This course involves the performance of stage band literature from swing to contemporary periods.
 Study of jazz concepts includes improvisation.
 Public performances are required.

-MUS 220 - Musical Theatre
+MUS 220 - Musical Theater

-Description: This class provides training in the fundamentals of vocal and theatrical performing for musical theatre.
+Credits: 3 Class hours: 3 lecture Description: This class provides training in the fundamentals of vocal and theatrical performing for musical theatre.